pymander/wordpress-openpgp/readme.txt

 textarea.
 It is most useful for any kind of text area that will be submitted via email or over an unsecured network connection.

+The GitHub repository for this plugin is located at https://github.com/pymander/wordpress-openpgp

 = Usage =
 This plugin provides a simple shortcode which you can add to your forms.
 To use the shortcode, you must first upload your ASCII-armored